 When people think of visiting China, their minds are largely filled with images of strolling on top of the Great Wall or walking down the streets of Beijing.
 However, China is much more than this.
-If you plan on visiting the country anytime soon, here are six places you should definitely check out.
+If you plan on visiting the country anytime soon, here are six amazing places you should definitely check out.

 Have you watched the 2009 movie Avatar and marveled at the floating mountains of Pandora?
 If so, Zhangjiajie is a must-visit.
 The mountains in the Zhangjiajie National Forest Park are what inspired the movie’s famous Hallelujah Mountains.
 Many people who visit these peaks describe feeling as if they have stepped into a fairytale world when looking at the pillar-like rock formations.
 If you are not fond of hiking, ride the cable car on “Heaven’s Doorway” Mountain to get a wide view of the fantastical geography of the place.